combinatrix-ai/ask.sh/README.md

 This will create a file of size 5GB with all bits set to 0.
 ````

-Then, you get overlay selector (peco) to select the best command.
+If AI suggested commands to execute, you get an overlay selector (peco) to select the best command.

 ```
-AI suggested commands (Enter to use / Ctrl+C to exit):
-fallocate -l 5G filename
-fallocate -l 5G -z filename
+AI suggested commands (Enter to use / Ctrl+C to exit): fallocate -l 5G filename fallocate -l 5G -z filename
 ```